Skip to content

 Both tents feature several setup steps that can take time to complete before the tents can be ready for use.

-However, if we had to choose in terms of pure speed then the TentBox Lite can be ready in a fraction faster as it has less steps in place in order for the rooftop tent to be assembled but it is a close one.
+However, if we had to choose in terms of pure speed, then the TentBox Lite can be ready a fraction faster as it requires fewer steps than the Crua AER rooftop tent in order to be assembled, but it is a close one.

 4. Storage space and how they compare